rifhanakram/sinhala-sentiment-analyser/README.md

 A Simple Sinhalese sentiment anaylzer using the SVM algorithm from scikit learn

 Note : This application is still in a primitive stage and does have various flaws which will be addressed incrementally in future versions.
-The testing data is fed from the test.txt file, and the training data set in fed from the trainData directory which consists of sub directories for each of its classification classes
+The testing data is fed from the test.txt file, and the training data set is fed from the trainData directory which consists of sub directories for each of its classes

 #### Dependencies
     -python 2.7